Your Online Guide to a Certification in Addiction Medicine

 American Board of Preventive Medicine (ABPM)

-Practice Pathway Until 2025, applicants who complete minimum time in practice or a non-ACGME-accredited fellowship training will be considered for the addiction medicine subspecialty exam.
+Practice Pathway Open through June 2025, applicants who complete minimum time in practice or a non-ACGME-accredited fellowship training will be considered for the addiction medicine subspecialty exam.

-ACGME-Accredited Fellowship Pathway After 2025, it will be mandatory that physicians complete an ACGME accredited addiction medicine fellowship in order to be eligible to apply to take the exam.
+ACGME-Accredited Fellowship Pathway Beginning in 2026, it will be mandatory that physicians complete an ACGME accredited addiction medicine fellowship in order to be eligible to apply to take the exam.

 American Osteopathic Association (AOA)

-Clinical Practice Pathway Until 2023, applicants who complete minimum time in practice, hold an active ABAM certificate, or an ACAAM (formerly TAMF and ABAM) fellowship within the five years.
+Clinical Practice Pathway Until Dec.
+31st, 2026, applicants who either attest to 1,000 hours of addiction medicine practice, hold an active ABAM certificate, or complete an ACAAM (formerly TAMF and ABAM) accredited fellowship within the five years prior to the application start day may be eligible.

 There are also addiction medicine certification exams for psychiatrists, international physicians, and non-physicians.

-AOA or ACGME-Accredited Fellowship Pathway After 2023, it will be mandatory that physicians complete an ACGME accredited addiction medicine fellowship in order to be eligible to apply to take the exam.
+AOA or ACGME-Accredited Fellowship Pathway Beginning in 2027, it will be mandatory that physicians complete an ACGME accredited addiction medicine fellowship in order to be eligible to apply to take the exam.

 Explore some of the certifying boards' pathways to eligibility to determine if you qualify.